ozontech/file.d/plugin/output/elasticsearch/README.md

 <br>

 **`ca_cert`** *`string`*
-Path to a certificate authorities file with PEM encoding.
+Path or content of a PEM-encoded CA file.

 <br>